 - You’ll need 20% equity for this type of refinance to make sense

-- To ensure your payment drops enough to justify the move
+- This ensures your monthly payment drops enough to justify any costs involved

 Not just anyone can take advantage of this type of refinance.
 Only those who have gained enough equity and who can obtain a comparable (or better) mortgage rate will win here.